-Introduction to Swiss public holidays
+Introduction to Switzerland’s public holidays

 While there are some Swiss holidays observed across the nation, certain religious holidays and local holidays are only marked in specific cantons and regions around Switzerland.
-This means that not all cantons across Switzerland have the same Swiss public holidays (holiday is un jour férié in French, feiertag in German).
+However, this means that not all cantons across Switzerland have the same Swiss public holidays (holiday is un jour férié in French, feiertag in German).

 Many Swiss holidays are religious and thus usually observed only in the cantons where Catholicism is the main religion.
-National holidays in Switzerland (or Swiss bank holidays) are taken very seriously, with almost all shops and public institutions closed.
+National holidays in Switzerland (or Swiss bank holidays) are taken very seriously, in fact, with almost all shops and public institutions closed.

 The most important of all holidays in Switzerland is the Swiss National Day, which falls on 1 August every year and is technically the only official federal holiday.
-You can read which public holidays coincide with Switzerland’s festivals, which are a great way to travel around the country and experience traditional Swiss culture and regional Swiss food.
+You can also read which public holidays coincide with Switzerland’s festivals, which are a great way to travel around the country and experience traditional Swiss culture and regional Swiss food.
 One of the most colorful Swiss holidays is carnival, when the Swiss let their hair down and celebrate.

 If a Swiss national holiday falls on a Tuesday or a Thursday, workers may take either the Monday or Friday off to create a long weekend.
 Bank holidays in Switzerland are generally observed on their calendar date, however, some cantons and organizations may allocate a weekday off it the Swiss public holiday falls on a weekend.

-Swiss public holidays in 2020
+Public holidays in Switzerland in 2020

 (N) = national holiday